OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/1.1/en/openchain-security-specification-1.1-draft.md

 - Apply method for detecting existence of Known Vulnerabilities;
 - For each identified Known Vulnerability assign a risk/impact score;
 - For each detection and assigned score determine and document necessary remediation steps suitable for the use-case of the software and get Customer Agreement at or above a previously determined level (i.e., all severity scores above 4.5 …);
-- Depending on the risk/impact score take the appropriate action (e.g., contact customers if necessary, upgrade Software Component, no further action, …);
+- Depending on the risk/impact score take the appropriate action (e.g., contact customers if necessary, upgrade software component, no further action, …);
 - If a Newly Discovered Vulnerability is present in previously distributed Supplied Software, depending on the risk/impact score take the appropriate action (e.g., contact customers if warranted);
-- An ability to monitor Software Components after their release to market and to respond to Known Vulnerability or Newly Discovered Vulnerability disclosures.
+- An ability to monitor Supplied Software after their release to market and to respond to Known Vulnerability or Newly Discovered Vulnerability disclosures.

 #### Verification Material(s):